 Federal Crimes We Defend

 There are more than 100 distinct offenses under the general category of federal crimes in the United States.
 A crime may be prosecuted at the federal level if you’re found to have committed an offense that violated the United States criminal code or an offense associated with federal government property.

 If you’ve been charged with a federal crime, it’s important to understand that charges of this nature are serious and could put your freedom at significant risk.
 What’s more, federal prosecutors have near unlimited resources at their disposal to convict you.
 Therefore, retaining a seasoned and skilled defense attorney is your best bet at ensuring that your constitutional rights are not violated.
-Our attorneys have vast experience in handling federal cases and are all set to help you with your case.
+Our attorneys have extensive experience in handling federal cases and are ready to help you.